-The retail environment: complex, dynamic, competitive.
-Successful enterprises of the future take advantage of all available channels to sell their products.
-Omnichannel Commerce.
-The implementation of future-proof retail processes requires sound business and IT know-how as well as a clearly structured approach.
+The retail environment is complex, dynamic, competitive.
+Successful enterprises of the future take advantage of all available channels to sell their products: Omnichannel Commerce.
+The implementation of future-proof retail processes requires sound business and IT knowledge as well as a clearly structured approach.
 The recipe for success of the digital transformation in retail.

 - More than 80 workshops in 6 weeks with stakeholders from business and IT

 - Development of the target architecture for more than 40 features across all customer journey phases

 - Analysis of over 100 applications in the current IT-landscape

 - Planning of the transformation for four countries considering local requirements

 In a balancing act between customer requirements and implementation at a global corporation

 Our customer is a global player in the automotive industry.
 Companies need to act fast in order to meet the customer's increasing online orientation and shopping experience expectations.
 A virtual product experience, personalized offers and an online sales closure are just a few of the raising challenges.
 The key to success are not only modern concepts, but also their integration with existing processes and IT-landscapes.